MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Return Value

-A pointer just past the end of the input buffer.
+A pointer past the end of the input buffer.

 ## <a name="epptr"></a> basic_streambuf::epptr

-A protected function that returns a pointer just past the end of the output buffer.
+A protected function that returns a pointer past the end of the output buffer.

 ```cpp
 char_type *epptr() const;